Technology

 If you’re thinking about getting a cochlear implant for you or a loved one, you probably have lots of questions on your mind.
 And while lots of these are fairly easy for your hearing professional to answer, there’s one that can be very tricky to describe.
 Just what does hearing with a cochlear implant sound like?

-There are plenty of videos online which attempt to simulate the sound of a cochlear implant.
-Take this one, from the Cochlear Implant Research Laboratory at Arizona State University.
-They asked a MED-EL recipient who has a CI in one ear, and normal hearing in the other to help them simulate the sound.
-You can see (and hear!) the results in the video below.
+There are plenty of videos online that attempt to simulate the sound of a cochlear implant, like the video below from the Cochlear Implant Research Laboratory at Arizona State University.
+They asked a MED-EL recipient who has a CI in one ear and normal hearing in the other to help them simulate the sound.
+You can see (and hear) the results in the video below.

 Mary Beth from the USA found that “vocoder” recordings didn’t give her an accurate idea of what to expect.
 “I have never found a CI simulation that even comes close to how I hear with my CIs.
 I think the simulations all sound robotic and lacking in full tones,” she writes on the HearPeers forum.